Government of Canada / Gouvernement du Canada

 (2) The entitlement period begins on the day on which the employee is ready to return to work, as certified by a competent authority, and ends on the earliest of

-• (a) the day that is two years after the day on which the entitlement period begins;
+• (a) the fifth anniversary of the day on which the entitlement period begins;

-• (c) the day on which the employee declines an appointment or deployment to a position in the public service for an indeterminate period without good and sufficient reason.
+• (c) the day on which the employee declines an appointment or deployment to a position in the public service for an indeterminate period without good and sufficient reason; and

 • Marginal note:Entitlement continues